[For the corresponding video presentation, see Construction CPM Conference 2020 – Avoid Out of Sequence Progress in Microsoft Project.]

 The issues discussed here are of primary concern in those cases where a task has started out of sequence and a) it remains incomplete; and b) the violated predecessor relationships remain unsatisfied (e.g. the FS predecessor remains incomplete.)
 If either the OOS task or its unfinished predecessor task become complete, then they are treated like other completed tasks in Microsoft Project.
 That is, they can influence the Early dates of their successors but have no impact on the Late dates of their predecessors.
 As a result of this latter condition, an incomplete task whose sole successor has been completed out of sequence becomes effectively open-ended, i.e. without successors.
 Under default conditions (i.e. “calculate multiple critical paths” NOT checked), the task’s Late Finish is set equal to the project’s Early Finish Date, and a high value of Total Slack is computed.

 Obviously, this can have a major impact on the apparent Critical Path of a project.
-In the example below, tasks CP2 and SP2 have both been completed out-of-sequence, and at a duration of only 20% of their baseline durations.
+In the example below (which is further described in later paragraphs), tasks CP2 and SP2 have both been completed out-of-sequence, and at a duration of only 20% of their baseline durations.
 The overall project has been shortened, but the Critical Path has been truncated at CP3.
 CP1 is no longer “Critical” because, in effect, it no longer has any successors.
 It appears necessary to add a new FS relationship from CP1 to CP3 (and equivalently between SP1 and SP3) to re-establish the logic chain that has been broken by the completed, out-of-sequence tasks.

 In Oracle Primavera P6, by contrast, the Retained Logic schedule setting automatically adjusts for activities completed out of sequence.
 Thus, the need to finish CP1 before proceeding with CP3 is already included.
 The result is a (presumably more realistic) 2-day delay in completion compared to the MSP result.